schollz/playlistfromsong/README.md

 # playlistfromsong

-Generate a Pandora-like offline music station from a single song
+Generate a Pandora-like offline music station from a single song.
+The files are saved on your computer so you can play them as much as you want.

 # Install